ExpressVPN Review (2022) – Great VPN at a High Price

 Speed during daily use

-When using ExpressVPN on a day-to-day basis, its speeds were excellent.
-We didn’t experience any lag during regular browsing, visiting websites, and working on our own website.
+ExpressVPN dishes out solid speeds during day-to-day operation.
+We didn’t experience any lag during regular browsing or working on our own website.
 Streaming and downloading were no problem either.
 We could watch videos on YouTube and use Netflix without any trouble.

-The test will show the latency, which is also known as ping in gaming.
-It’ll also show you the downloading speeds and a general speed index.
-On the ExpressVPN website you’ll find an easy guide that explains the tool further and helps you make the best choice in servers.
+The test will show your latency, which is also known as ping in gaming.
+It’ll also list out the downloading speeds and a general speed index.
+On the ExpressVPN website, you’ll find an easy guide that explains the tool further and helps you make the best choice in servers.

 Safety – How Secure is ExpressVPN?